Can You Teach a Dog How To Read?

 Begin with one letter, such as A. Hold the A in your hand and tell your dog, “touch A.” Your dog knows the command “touch” but does not know A, so gently touch the A to his nose.
 Repeat a few times over several sessions.
 He will catch on quickly.

 Then put A away and bring out B. Repeat the same procedure.
-He will be slightly confused, but knows the “touch” command so will just continue to touch whatever you have in your hand.
+He will be slightly confused but knows the “touch” command, so he will just continue to touch whatever you have in your hand.

 Teach Your Dog to Recognize Letters

 Now, here’s the hard part.
 So far, your dog has learned to touch your hand or whatever is in your hand, but he isn’t making any choices; it’s in your hand, so he’s touching it.
 Now you have to teach him to look at the item and make a choice.
 Bring out the A and B, holding one in each hand and tell him, “touch A.” If he touches A, praise him enthusiastically and pop a few treats in his mouth.
 Next, swap letters — putting the A in the hand that held the B and the B in the hand that held A. Now tell him to touch A. Did he?

 Ensure Teaching Your Dog to Read is a Positive Experience for Your Dog

 This stage of the training can be challenging.
 Your dog has to learn that the wooden object in the shape of an A equals the command “A,” and that the wooden object in the shape of the B equals the command “B.” Keep your training sessions short and sweet, always end on a high note; make sure your dog succeeds at something.

 Some dogs get frustrated when they don’t understand, so watch your dog for signs of stress.
 If he begins panting, starts whining, or wants to turn away, have him do something he can do (such as sit or shake hands), reward him for it, and stop training for a while.